clcl24/Explore-and-Summarize-Data/README.md

 ##### Files
 * wineQualityReds.rmd - the analysis report in R Markdown file

+* wineQualityReds.html - html version of the report

 * wineQualityReds.R - the R codes extract from the .rmd file

 * wineQualityReds.csv - the original dataset